staillanibm/demoOrderManagement/resources/documentation/development.md

 > The Docker Compose topology is the recommended approach for cloud-native webMethods development.
 The `resources/docker-compose-dev/` directory in this repository provides a ready-to-use stack for this project.

-## Local Service Development
+## Local Service Development (LSD)

 The Designer includes a **Local Service Development** feature that further streamlines decentralized workflows.
 It embeds a Git client directly in the IDE and provides native integration with a locally running MSR deployed via Docker — making it possible to develop, version, and test integrations without leaving the Designer.

 See the [official documentation](https://www.ibm.com/docs/en/webmethods-integration/wm-integration-server/11.1.0?topic=guide-using-local-service-development-feature) for setup and usage details.

 > **Note:** The automatic integration between the Designer and a Docker-based MSR may not work in all environments — known cases include Docker running inside Windows WSL, or Podman as a container runtime.
-In such situations, a simple workaround is to use symbolic links to point the MSR's packages directories to the local Git working tree, effectively achieving the same result without relying on the LSD auto-detection mechanism.
+In such situations, integration packages hosted by the Docker container cannot be added to LSD.
+A simple workaround is to use symbolic links to point the MSR's packages directories to the local Git working tree, effectively achieving the same result without relying on LSD.
+In this case, the Git client embedded in the Designer will not be usable, but any other Git client will do the job.

 ## Additional tooling